Can you get pregnant on the birth control pill?

 What medications interfere with the pill?

 Certain types of medication can make the pill less effective.
-Certain antibiotics can affect the pill, such a rifampicin, and anti-fungal drugs, such as griseofulvin.
-Whilst on these medications you should use backup contraception as well for 48 after finishing the course.
+Certain antibiotics can affect the pill (such as rifampicin) and anti-fungal drugs (such as griseofulvin).
+Whilst on these medications you should use backup contraception and for some time after stopping them, depending on the medication.

 Other more long-term medications and supplements may also affect how well contraceptive pills work: